CIU 211 Dialectical Inquiry Class, Capital and Consumption

 I notice that the media says a lot of stuff to me but I don’t really see any chance in my standard of living.

-The backlash pushing leftist politicians like Gough Whitlam taking power and implementing what Vladimir Lenin “Dictator” so i was told, said socialist steps are the beginning of a communist society.
+The backlash pushed the left politicians like Gough Whitlam taking power and implementing what Vladimir Lenin, said socialist steps are the beginning of a communist society.

-In that being said Gough’s smallish dictatorship rein of unspeakable communist destruction, he managed implement the following.
+Gough’s smallish rein being 2 years he managed implement the following.

 His government extricated Australia from the Vietnam War and abolished conscription.